shakacode/react_on_rails/docs/tutorial.md

 _Note: some of the screen images below show the "npm" command. react_on_rails 6.6.0 and greater uses `yarn`._

-## Setting up the environment
+## Setting up your environment

 Trying out **React on Rails** is super easy, so long as you have the basic prerequisites.
-This includes the basics for Rails 5.x and node version 6+.
+This includes the basics for Rails 6.x and node version 13+.
 I recommend `rvm` and `nvm` to install Ruby and Node, and [brew](https://brew.sh/) to install [yarn](https://yarnpkg.com/en/docs/install#mac-tab).
 Rails can be installed as an ordinary gem.

 ```
 nvm install node                # download and install latest stable Node